Singular foliations with trivial canonical class: Closed rational differential forms

-We know \cite{GHS} that $R_X$ is not uniruled.
-Therefore \cite{BDPP} implies that ${\mathcal F}_{rat}$ is given by an holomorphic $q$-form on $X$ without zeroes in codimension $1$ and with coefficients in a line bundle $E$ such that $E^*$ is pseudo-effective.
-The restriction of such $q$-form on the leaves defines a non trivial section $\sigma$ of $\Omega_\mathcal F^q\otimes E$, where $\Omega_\mathcal F^q$ denotes the $q$-th wedge power of the cotangent sheaf of $\mathcal F$.
-If $\F$ is not uniruled then $T\F$ is semi-stable with respect to any polarization of $X$.
-In this case the section $\sigma$ has no zeroes in codimension $1$.
-This property forces $R_{\vert D}$ to be dominant over $R_X$.
-Notice, for later use, that the semi-stability of $T\F$ and the pseudo-effectiveness of $E^*$ implies that $E$ is flat.
+If all the residues of $\omega$ are zero, then, according to Corollary \ref{C:closed without residues}, we get that $H^1(X,N^* \F) \neq 0$, and we conclude that $\F$ is smooth (Corollary \ref{C:smooth}).
+From now on, we will assume the existence of an irreducible component $D$ in the support of $(\omega)_{\infty}$ with non-zero residue.
+Corollary \ref{C:Frat} implies that $D$ dominates $R_X$ through the maximal rationally connected meromorphic fibration $R: X \dashrightarrow R_X$.

-Let us denote by $U\subset R_X$ the open Zariski subset such that the fibration $R$ over $U$ is a regular one.
+Recall that rationally connected manifolds are simply-connected, and consequently $L$ is trivial in these manifolds.
+Thus, we have only to deal with $X$ uniruled, with rational quotient $R_X$ not reduced to a point.
+Let us denote by $U\subset R_X$ the Zariski open subset such that the fibration $R$ over $U$ is a regular one.
 Let us pick a small open ball $B$ on $U$.
 Over $R^{-1}(B)$ our flat line bundle $L$ is trivial since the fibers of $R$ are rationally-connected.
-Therefore we can represent $\omega$ in $R^{-1}(U)$ by a meromorphic $1$-form normalized in such a way that its residue along a branch of $D$ is equal to $1$.
+Therefore, we can represent $\omega$ in $R^{-1}(U)$ by a meromorphic $1$-form normalized in such a way that its residue along a branch of $D$ is equal to $1$.
 Since there are only finitely many choices involved, this enables us to conclude that $L$ is torsion.
-The proof of Theorem \ref{T:F} (Theorem \ref{TI:F} of the Introduction) is concluded.
+Therefore, after a finite \'etale covering, $\F$ is defined by a closed rational $1$-form.
+This completes the proof of Theorem \ref{T:F}.